basarat/typescript-book/docs/types/callable.md

 const number = overloaded(123); // num is inferred number
 ```

-Ofcourse like *all* bodies of interfaces / types you can use these as variable type annotations e.g.
+Of course like *all* bodies of interfaces / types you can use these as variable type annotations e.g.

 ```js
 const overloaded: {